swcarpentry/r-novice-gapminder/index.md

 > ## Prerequisites {.prereq}
 >
 > Understand that computers store data and instructions (programs, scripts etc.) in files.
 Files are organised in directories (folders).
-> Know how to access files not in the working directory by specifying the `path`.
+> Know how to access files not in the working directory by specifying the path.
 >

 ## Topics